The Future is Equal

 We have seen a huge change in knowledge, attitudes and behaviours as a result of training conducted!
 When we started the FLOW project two years ago, 85% of people in our 12 target communities in Henganofi were not using toilets.
 Following many conversations on the importance and benefits of hygiene and sanitation, this has reduced to 48%.

-• Two of our target communities have now been certified as “Open Defecation Free” (ODF) – meaning residents have installed toilets and handwashing stations and are using them.
+• Eight of our target communities have now been certified as “Open Defecation Free” (ODF) – meaning residents have installed toilets and handwashing stations and are using them.
 Another five communities are ready for ODF certification, just awaiting formal assessment.

 • Once a community has received its certification, Oxfam can begin to install toilets and water points in the confidence that they will be valued and used.